Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 The result?
 Underutilized fleets, rising delivery costs, inconsistent service levels, and limited visibility.

-This is where AI is beginning to fundamentally reshape logistics—not as a futuristic concept, but as a practical lever for measurable operational transformation.
+This is where AI is fundamentally reshaping logistics—not as a futuristic concept, but as a practical lever for measurable operational transformation.
+Nearly 46% of Southeast Asian firms are now successfully scaling AI beyond initial pilot phases, surpassing the global average of 35%.
+In logistics specifically, AI-driven modernization is delivering an average 30% reduction in operational overhead.

-Across Southeast Asia, enterprises are moving beyond experimentation and using AI to solve core execution challenges.
+Across Southeast Asia, enterprises from 3PLs to multi-channel retailers are moving beyond experimentation and using AI to solve core execution challenges.
 The impact is tangible: lower costs, faster deliveries, and significantly higher operational control.

 This is what “AI that actually delivers” looks like in practice.